Ipswich Regional Group

 Meanwhile, a small group set about fixing the timing light system at the track with limited tools.
 Although there were glimpses of hope, the printed circuit boards (which were totally submersed in flood water) were deemed an item cheaper to replace than to fix.

-So on behalf of the Ipswich Local Group I'd like to sincerely thank all those who came from Brisbane and Ipswich and surrounding regions in support of the Greyhound Training Track.
+So on behalf of the Ipswich Regional Group I'd like to sincerely thank all those who came from Brisbane and Ipswich and surrounding regions in support of the Greyhound Training Track.

 Excellence in Action